 For the app: Apple

-GADA Secure Pay is another check cashing app that doesn’t use Ingo.
-In addition to mobile deposits, GADA also allows you to create and send checks as well to businesses and vendors for payment all from your mobile device.
+GADA Secure Pay is another check cashing service that doesn’t use Ingo for mobile deposits.
+In addition to mobile deposits, GADA also allows you to create and send checks as well to businesses and vendors for payment, all from your mobile device.
 All you need to send checks is a valid checking account linked up.

 Other features of GADA Pay include: